-Barely taking a half hour to make, this recipe is in fact special enough that it seems like you spent the whole day in the kitchen!
+Barely taking a half hour to make, this braised pork chops recipe is in fact special enough that it seems like you spent the whole day in the kitchen!
 And I loved this recipe, it was veryvery good!
-In fact, I cleaned my plate, and really wanted seconds!

 If you are looking for a dish that is both lovely and sophisticated AND can easily be prepared any night of the week, then look no further!
 These are perfect for having company over, a Sunday night, or, just because!